 The phone displays the No Service message if the SIP settings have not been set up correctly.
 Contact your System Administrator for more information.

 How do I change my user password?

 You can change the user password from the IP phone UI or the Mitel Web UI.
-See "Password" on page 75 and "Configuring Lock Settings Using the Mitel Web UI" on page 77 for more information.
+See "Password" and "Configuring Lock Settings Using the Mitel Web UI" for more information.